Nick-Son/setup-guide/README.md

 # Setup Cheat Sheet
 #### *Cheat sheet for installing all the stuff I need for a new Dev system*
-Note: this is primarily for a Linux system (Arch or Ubuntu).
+Note: this is primarily for a Linux system (Ubuntu).
 I might update this to include MacOS at a later date :)

 ## Things to Install
 - Chrome/Firefox
 - Visual Studio Code
-- Sublime Text 3
 - Slack
-- urxvt
 - git
 - Zsh
 - zeal (docs)